The top platform for presenting your research is at the ESO-WSO Conference

 - The same person may serve as presenting author on up to 5 abstracts.

 - Presenting authors must be registered participants.
-Only abstracts of authors who have paid their registration fees by March 17, 2020 will be scheduled for presentation and included for publication.
+Only abstracts of authors who have paid their registration fees will be scheduled for presentation and included for publication.

 - Submission of an abstract acknowledges your acceptance for the abstract to be published in the official conference publications.